mkulaczkowski/clusterone-tutorials/openmpi/horovod/README.md

 - [Git](https://git-scm.com/)
 - The TensorFlow Python library.
 Install it using `pip install tensorflow`
 - The Horovod Python library.
 Install it using `pip install horovod`
 - The Clusterone Python library.
-Install it with `pip install clusterone`
+Install it using `pip install clusterone`

 If you're adventurous and want to test MPI locally, I suggest pulling a pre-built Docker image.
 For example, `docker pull uber/horovod:0.15.0-tf1.11.0-torch0.4.1-py3.5` (be warned, the image is 3GB--see more options [here](https://hub.docker.com/r/uber/horovod/tags/))